jax-ml/jax/docs/new_docs/101/state.md

 jax.vmap(write_shared)(jnp.arange(3.0))
 ```

-## Restrictions
+### Ref restrictions

-Refs come with rules designed to rule out *aliasing* — two refs unknowingly
+Refs come with rules designed to rule out *aliasing*, meaning two refs
-pointing at the same memory — and other situations where the meaning of a
+pointing at the same memory, and other situations where the meaning of a
 program would become unclear:

 - You can't return a ref from a `jit`-compiled function or from the body of a